Changissnz/nu_merchant_principal/README.md

 of different segments of the sensory input through the perception logic structure (equivalently, interpretation).

-The common notion that decisions bear effects, great or small, mean things in terms of the outcomes; in the real sense, spatiotemporal details are affected by decisions.
+The common notion that every decision bears effects, great or small, mean things in terms of the outcomes; in the real sense, these outcomes are the spatiotemporal details affected by decisions, through their promotion or demotion.
 This notion opens up another medium for pride to inject its influence.
+The concept of situational engineering (an entire section has already been dedicated to the concept) is what pride can do, not independently but as a potent force.